 5 is said to be the safe grade to pass the exam, but it looks like you need to look further…

-So, if your kids are to study in the university, they are moving onto 2 years of further education course called “Sixth Form” (normally attached to their secondary school) after pupils have done GCSE.
+So, if your child is to study in the university, he/she is moving onto 2 years of further education course called

-Sixth Form is sometimes called “Key Stage 5”
+Sixth Form is also sometimes called “Key Stage 5”

 I was wondering why they are calling this 2-year-period as 6th Form [Year 12 & Year 13], and now I just realised that it’s 6th from the 1st year [Year 7] of secondary school! w

 In the past, pupil had to take 2 exams, which are…